 Months of planning, paperwork, and plenty of tail wags.
 Here's exactly what it took—and how to make it smoother for you and your pup.

-After months of planning and learning about pet travel requirements for Europe, I made it happen.
-Here's everything I discovered — from paperwork to airline rules, costs, and how to keep your bestie safe and calm on a long flight.
+This guide covers everything travelers need to know about pet travel requirements for Europe — from documentation to airline rules, real costs, and how to keep your dog safe and calm on a long-haul flight.

 Planning a family trip to the Caribbean instead?
 We've got resort picks with kid-friendly perks too.